 What can’t you eat with a dental bridge?

 You should avoid chewing very sticky and very hard foods with a traditional dental bridge.
 These types of foods can damage or get stuck on your bridge fairly easily.
 This can make it more difficult to clean under the bridge as well.
 You do not have to worry about this with an implant-supported bridge.

 What happens if you get a cavity under a bridge?

 If you get a cavity under a bridge, your dentist will need to remove it and fix the cavity.
-This is a rare occurrence and should not have to be done periodically.
+However, this is a rare occurrence.
 Dentists rarely need to remove a permanently-secured dental bridge.
 Be sure to floss under your bridge daily to protect it from hidden cavities.

 What causes pain under a dental bridge?

 The most common reason for pain under a bridge is food that has been stuck there for a while.
 Stuck-on food can cause bacteria to irritate your gums if you do not floss properly and daily under a dental bridge.
 This could also lead to gum disease.
-The cause of gum irritation and pain can also be caused by a bridge that does not fit as well as it used to.
+The cause of gum irritation and pain can also be from a bridge that does not fit as well anymore.